w3c/png/Third_Edition_Explainer.md

 with a maximum peak luminance of 2,000 cd/m² and a minimum black luminance of 0.02 cd/m.

-The color volumes of BT.2100, Display P3 and sRGB are illustrated below, projected onto the _a,b_ plane of the Oklab colorspace.

 ![3 gamuts](./img/3gamuts-oklab.svg)

+_Figure 2: The color volumes of BT.2100, Display P3 and sRGB
+projected onto the _a,b_ plane of the Oklab colorspace._

 When displaying the content to the end user, on some other display, this mastering color volume information can be used for